gitlabhq/gitlabhq/doc/user/discussions.md

-# Merge Request discussion resolution

-> [Introduced][ce-5022] in GitLab 8.11.
+# Discussions

+The ability to contribute conversationally is offered throughout GitLab.

+## Standard Comments

+Standard comments can be added to issues, merge requests, snippets, commits and commit diffs.

+## Resolvable Discussions

+Resolvable discussions can be added to merge request diffs, merge requests, issues, commits and snippets.

-Discussion resolution helps keep track of progress during code review.
+Discussion resolution helps keep track of progress during planning or code review.
 Resolving comments prevents you from forgetting to address feedback and lets you hide discussions that are no longer relevant.

 !["A discussion between two people on a piece of code"][discussion-view]

-Comments and discussions can be resolved by anyone with at least Developer access to the project, as well as by the author of the merge request.
+Comments and discussions can be resolved by anyone with at least Developer access to the project or the author of the merge request.

-## Marking a comment or discussion as resolved
+### Marking a comment or discussion as resolved

 You can mark a discussion as resolved by clicking the "Resolve discussion" button at the bottom of the discussion.